nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       A mechanism for upgrading the firmware of a device.

    Devicetree
-      A data structure for describing hardware and its boot-time configuration, including peripherals on a development kit, boot-time clock frequencies, and interrupt lines.
+      A data structure for describing hardware and its boot-time configuration, including :term:`SoC <System on Chip (SoC)>` peripherals, boot-time clock frequencies, and interrupt lines.

    Devicetree Specification (DTSpec)
       A document that defines the source and binary representations of a :term:`devicetree <Devicetree>`, along with some common characteristics of the data structure, such as interrupts and memory addressing.